surf-visualization/blospray/docs/sciviz.md

   analysis.
 As such, creative control in sciviz tools is usually limited.

-- Blender supports advanced shading, lighting and animation, where most sciviz tools provide only rudimentary functionality.
+- Blender supports advanced shading, lighting and animation, where most sciviz tools provide only basic functionality.
+Even though tools like ParaView are moving a bit towards high-quality rendering, but integrating OSPRay, this provides only a part of the advanced options.

 But as Blender is not a scientific visualization tool it has its own limitations in this area as well: